pgmoneta/pgmoneta/doc/manual/advanced/en/05-backup.md

 and insert

 ```
-0 6 * * * pgmoneta-cli backup primary
+0 6 * * * pgmoneta-cli backup primary latest
 ```

-for taking a backup every day at 6 am.
+for taking an incremental backup every day at 6 am.

+Otherwise use the full backup in the cron job.

 ## Verify backup integrity